pangtodd/volunteers_projects/README.md

 #### By Todd Pangilinan

-Project creating application which will track projects and volunteers.
+An application which tracks projects and volunteers.

 ## Technologies used: